Rumball7/markdown-portfolio/index.md

 layout: default
 ---

 Hi I'm Tim Rumball Solution provider in Victoria BC
 <br>
-Along with coding and buisness stratigy, I also like burgers.
+Along with coding and buisness stratigy, I also like burgers. <br>
+Best burgers in Victora:<br>
 <br>